 People may think shopping using credit cards is an opportunity to earn extra rewards or points.
 But, this strategy is effective for those credit cards which charge annual fees to their customers.
 Try to choose a zero-annual-fee card with good reward benefits.
 Apart from that, you should keep in mind that during such a crisis, you must save as much as possible from your paycheck.

 Building a huge credit card bill throughout the month and exceeding your monthly budget won’t be helpful for such purposes.

 Here are a few credit cards to consider for reducing overall credit card bills:

 |Amazon Prime Rewards Visa Signature Card (Issued by Chase) for Amazon Prime members||

 2. Buy only what you need

 You must also consider whether or not to buy some of the most in-demand products, such as hand sanitizers or masks.
 These are the most needed things right now all over the world and have limited stocks in stores near you.
 So, why don’t you try to make them at home?
 There are some DIY methods that you may find on the internet and can make such products all by yourself.
-The homemade gel hand sanitizer recipe includes things that you can find at your home, for example – isopropyl alcohol, aloe vera gel, and tea tree oil.
+Homemade gel and sanitizer recipes include things that you can find in your home, for example – isopropyl alcohol, aloe vera gel, and tea tree oil.